symopsio/examples/basic/google_group_access_strategy/README.md

 ## Manual Steps
 This example requires some manual steps after applying.
-The `gcp_connector` module creates the resources requird for the Sym Runtime to impersonate a service account in Google Cloud, but that service account must be granted an Admin Role via the Google Workspace Admin Console in order to manage Google Group Memberships.
+The `gcp_connector` module creates the resources required for the Sym Runtime to impersonate a service account in Google Cloud, but that service account must be granted an Admin Role via the Google Workspace Admin Console in order to manage Google Group Memberships.